Declaring or Removing an Undergraduate Major, Pre-major or Minor

 Northeastern requires all undergraduate students to declare a major by the time they have earned a total of 45 credit hours.

-Students intending to major in business, education or social work can declare a “pre-major” until the program admission requirements to the College of Business and Technology, the Daniel L. Goodwin College of Education or the Department of Social Work are met.
+Students intending to major in business or graphic design can declare a “pre-major” until the program admission requirements to the College of Business and Technology or the Department of Graphic Design are met.

-1. Obtain the Undergraduate Major/Minor Declaration form online, from Enrollment Services (Room D 101), or your academic program.
+1. Obtain either the Undergraduate Major Declaration form or the Undergraduate Minor Declaration form (if declaring both a major and a minor, one of each form must be completed) online, from Enrollment Services (Room D 101), or your academic program.

 2. Obtain the necessary signatures and submit the form to Enrollment Services (Room D 101).